afeld/python-public-policy/syllabus.md

 #### Extensions

 Requests for extensions will only be considered if made via email before the deadline, up to [the late submission cutoff shown above](#schedule).
-Late submission deadlines will only be extended if there is accomodation requested through the school.{% if id == 'nyu' %} Resubmission deadlines will not be extended.{% endif %}
+Late submission deadlines will only be extended if there is accomodation requested through the school.{% if id == "nyu" %} Resubmission deadlines will not be extended.{% endif %}

 ### Participation